dastra/quip-export/README.md

 Features:

 * Export in HTML format with original Quip styling
-* Export in MS Office format: .docx for documents, .xlsx for spresdsheets _(--docx)_
+* Export in MS Office format: .docx for documents, .xlsx for spreadsheets _(--docx)_
 * Embedded CSS for HTML-export _(--embedded-styles)_
 * Embedded images for HTML-export _(--embedded-images)_
 * Export of comments and conversations for HTML-export _(--comments)_